owencm/ballista/docs/share_interface.md

 The handler-side API is defined entirely within the service worker.
 If the handler needs to provide UI (which should be the common case), the service worker must create a foreground page and send the appropriate data between the worker and foreground page, out of band.
-The action event handler is [allowed to show a popup](https://html.spec.whatwg.org/multipage/browsers.html#allowed-to-show-a-popup) for the purpose of the
+The handle event handler is [allowed to show a popup](https://html.spec.whatwg.org/multipage/browsers.html#allowed-to-show-a-popup) for the purpose of the